-Gloria is the mother of one of the brothers that has been coming to Calvary faithfully for years.
-It has been an incredible joy to have her as part of our fellowship.
-Every time I would speak with her after a service tears would well up in her eyes.
+Gloria is the mother of one of the brothers that has been coming to Calvary Chapel faithfully for years.
+It has been an incredible joy to have her as part of our church.
+Every time I would speak with her after a service, tears would well up in her eyes.
 Over a matter of a few weeks, we saw this wonderful lady grow in her relationship with Jesus.

 But then, I didn’t see her.